 Why should I eat dandelions?

 While it takes years of research and experience to take on a commitment like Mayer’s, wild foods can certainly play a role in living an Earth-friendly lifestyle.
 Foraged wild foods are organic and zero-waste, lessening our dependence on produce grown with chemicals, packaged in plastic and transported across the country.

 Further, identifying wild foods can totally change our outlook on the plants around us.
 Sure, dandelion and plantain are considered garden weeds, but they’re also food and habitat for pollinators.
 Why spend hours in anger (or worse, chemicals) trying to eradicate them when you can pick them and throw them in a salad?

-Here’s how to maintain a chemical-free lawn that’s safe to harvest wild foods from.
+See how to maintain a chemical-free lawn that’s safe to harvest wild foods.

 Wild foods can also help humans adapt to changing weather patterns.
 As droughts and floods become more severe, growing the same few crops in the same few places may no longer be viable.
 Part of adapting to climate change might include cultivating plants that naturally suit the growing conditions.
 For more on this, read “Eat adventurously to benefit the planet.”

 At Emeraldology, we believe that having an appreciation for the natural world is a crucial part of living green.
 What better way is there to build this appreciation than by learning about the foods Mother Nature has placed right under our noses?